 And because we understand the importance of choosing the right Architect and Builder, here are the top three things to consider:

 • Reputation & Esthetics.
-We advise you to take the time to visit the properties that most appeal to you and talk to their architects to see what their designing approach is and what their advice and proposal are.
+We advise you to take the time to take notes on any properties that most appeal to you and talk to their builder, designers or architects to see what their designing approach is and what their advice and proposal are.
 Remember, a good architect will listen to your needs and specifications but will make recommendations based on their experience, the terrain you are about to build on and other relevant factors.

 • Budgeting & time frame.
 It is important that you set a budget and a timeframe to work with, always allowing a 20% more in case of incidentals.